Construction of initial data sets for Lorentzian manifolds with lightlike parallel spinors: Introduction

 \subsection{Parallel spinors}

-Let $(\overline N,\bar h)$ be a connected $(n+1)$-dimensional oriented and time-Lorentzian manifold with a fixed spin structure.
+Let $(\overline N,\bar h)$ be a connected $(n+1)$-dimensional oriented and time-oriented Lo\-ren\-tzian manifold with a fixed spin structure.
 The bundle of complex spinors will be denoted by $\Sigma \overline N$.
 The spinor bundle carries a natural Hermitian form $\llangle\,\cdot\,,\,\cdot\,\rrangle$ of split signature, a compatible connection, and Clifford multiplication.
 In the present article we search for manifolds with a parallel spinor, i.e.\ a (non-trivial) parallel section of $\Sigma \overline N$.
 Understanding Lorentzian manifolds with parallel spinors is interesting for several reasons.

 The first reason is that Riemannian manifolds with parallel spinors provide interesting structures.
 We want to briefly sketch some of them: Parallel spinors provide a powerful technique to obtain Ricci-flat metrics on compact manifolds: All known closed Ricci-flat manifolds carry a non-vanishing parallel spinor on a finite covering.
 Parallel spinors are also linked to ``stability'', defined in the sense that the given compact Ricci-flat metric cannot be deformed to a positive scalar curvature metric.
 This condition in turn is linked to dynamical stability of a Ricci-flat metric under Ricci flow: A compact Ricci-flat metric is dynamically stable under the Ricci flow if and only if it cannot be deformed to a positive scalar curvature metric (\cite{haslhofer.mueller.2014} and \cite[Theorem 1.1]{kroencke.2013}).